SimonHFrost/resume/contents/index.md

 	- Front-end Developer
 	- Feb 2016 - Present
 	- Javascript, Backbone, Sass, Gulp
-	- Kanban

 	At Number26 I improved and maintained a banking application which served over 500,000 views a month.

 	There was a strong focus on rapid feature deployment while improving code quality and tooling as the project was taken over from an outsourced contractor.
-There was a high focus on design and UX as I worked in a team of talented designers, product managers and other engineers.
+There was also a high focus on design and UX while collaborating with a team of talented designers, product managers and other engineers.

-	Features I worked on included a bank switching service, transaction screen redesign, overdraft, premium card, and bank migration.
-I'm also proud of having more line removals than additions to the project, as a sign of my commitment to improve code quality by removing code duplication and introducing best practices.
+	Features I worked on included a bank switching service, transaction screen redesign, overdraft functionality, premium card ordering, and bank migration.
+I also maintained more line removals than additions to the project, as a sign of my commitment to improve code quality by minimizing code duplication and introducing best practices.

 	- Blacklane
 	- Your Professional Driver